KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-light-contra-promethean-fire.md

 **The Promethean Trap:** We are building systems that require L₄ Wisdom to navigate, but we are operating them with IL₂ Egos (Tribalism, Profit, Domination).

 **The Result:** "Illicit Elevation."
-We rise in capacity, but fall in coherence.
-The higher we fly on wax wings (Promethean structures), the more catastrophic the eventual entropic correction (The Fall of Icarus).
+We move acclivously in capacity, but declivously in coherence.
+The Promethean motion exceeds coherence.
+What is ungrounded by structure cannot hold its form.

 ---